vercel-community/bash/README.md

 # Vercel Bash Runtime (`vercel-bash`)

-The Bash Builder takes an entrypoint of a Bash function, imports its dependencies, and bundles them into a Lambda.
+The Bash Builder takes an entrypoint of a Bash function, imports its dependencies, and bundles them into a serverless function.

 A simple "hello world" example: